-The bill seeks to extend the operations of the Alabama Behavior Analyst Licensing Board until October 1, 2026, and amends Section 34-5A-3 of the Code of Alabama 1975.
+The bill seeks to extend the operations of the Alabama Behavior Analyst Licensing Board until October 1, 2026, while amending Section 34-5A-3 of the Code of Alabama 1975.
 It mandates that the Department of Mental Health provide essential resources for the board, including financial and legal services, office space, personnel, information technology, and office supplies.
 The board will consist of seven members with specific qualifications and diversity requirements, tasked with enforcing rules, investigating complaints, and taking disciplinary actions against licensed behavior analysts.
-The bill also establishes a special revenue fund for the board's operations, with all receipts deposited into this fund, and is set to take effect on June 1, 2024.
+The bill also modifies certain legal language for clarity, replacing "a person" with "an individual," and establishes a special revenue fund to ensure that all collected receipts are used for the board's operations.

 Enrolled: 34-5A-3, 34-5A-3